oloapinivad/MiLES/README.md

 It works on daily 500hPa geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period (over the for standard 4 seasons) in 3 possible output formats.
 Map projection for plots can specified as well.
-Before performing analhysis, data are preprocessed interpolated on a common 2.5x2.5 grid using CDO.
+Before performing analysis, data are preprocessed interpolated on a common 2.5x2.5 grid using CDO.
-Model data are compared against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2014) or with any other MiLES-generated data
+Model data are compared against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2016) or with any other MiLES-generated data

 Current version includes: